Managed Cyber Governance for Regulated Service Firms

 The real question is who keeps the program moving, who follows up on evidence, and who carries the monthly workload when client work gets busy.

-For industry-specific examples, use the insurance and tax pages to see how the two models differ before you book.
+For industry-specific examples, see the insurance agency and tax/accounting pages to see how the two models differ before you book.

 • You already have an internal owner but need structure, follow-through, and cleaner proof